Junk Food Wine Pairings

 Here are some wine and salty snack all-star pairings:

-Potato Chips and Champagne – Champagne’s crisp acidity and blissful bubblies plays perfectly with the salt and fat flavors of the chips and heightens the flavor of both.
+Potato Chips and Champagne – Champagne’s crisp acidity and blissful bubblies play perfectly with the chips’ salt and fat flavors and heighten both flavors.

-Beef Jerky and Zinfandel – Fruity Zin has a smoky tobacco quality that strikes a match with the peppery jerky.
+Beef Jerky and Zinfandel – Fruity Zin has a smoky tobacco quality that matches the peppery jerky.

 Bruschetta and Rosè – The tomato-based bruschetta and the sweet, slightly acidic Rosè make for the perfect afternoon pick-me-up when paired together.